DreamCodes4Life/OpenUSDFundamentals/README.md

 In the above example if you examine the flattened RobotScene.usd you will see the effect of specializes on the specialized /World/Characters/Rosie/Materials/CorrodedMetal prim: we overrode both diffuseGain and specularRoughness on the base Metal material, but only the diffuseGain propagates onto /World/Characters/Rosie/Materials/CorrodedMetal, because specularRoughness was already refined on the referenced /Robot/Materials/CorrodedMetal prim.
 This also demonstrates the difference between specializes and inherits: if you change the specializes arc to inherits in Robot.usd and recompose the scene, you will see that both diffuseGain and specularRoughness propagate onto /World/Characters/Rosie/Materials/CorrodedMetal.

-## Important concepts

-•	**PrimSpec** is a container for property data and nested PrimSpecs.

-•	composition arcs can only be applied on PrimSpecs

-•	A **PrimStack** is a list of PrimSpecs that contribute opinions for a composed prim’s metadata.

-•	A **primvar** is a special attribute that a renderer associates with a geometric primitive, and can vary (interpolate) the value of the attribute over the surface/volume of the primitive

-•	Composition is cached, value resolution is not

-•	Composition is internally multi-threaded, value resolution is meant to be client multi-threaded.
-USD’s primary guidance for clients wishing to maximize USD’s performance on multi-core systems is to perform as much simultaneous value resolution and data extraction as possible

-•	Composition rules vary by composition arc, value resolution rules vary by metadatum.

-•	An **index**, also referred to as a PrimIndex, is the result of composition.
-A prim’s index contains an ordered (from strongest to weakest) list of “Nodes”.
-All of the queries on USD classes except for stage-level metadata rely on prim indices to perform value resolution.

 # 2) Content Aggregation: Exam Weight 10%
 # 3) Customizing USD: Exam Weight 6%